gkoos/nullmail/README.md

 Nullmail is a privacy-focused, ephemeral tempmail service built with SvelteKit, Supabase, and ForwardEmail.
 It provides instant, disposable inboxes with automatic expiry, no sign-up, and no tracking.
 Ideal for quick, anonymous email verification and sign-up flows.

 Nullmail addresses the need for a quick, privacy-preserving way to receive emails without registration or tracking.
-It’s ideal for users who want to protect their identity during online sign-ups or verifications.
+It's ideal for users who want to protect their identity during online sign-ups or verifications.

+It comes with a browser extension for easy access to your temporary email addresses.

 ## Key Features
 - Ephemeral, disposable inboxes.